 Brocksbushes is a one stop Farm Shop, Tea Room, Pick Your Own & Gardening/Gift Centre situated on the A69 at Corbridge.

 Impressive excavated Roman town, walk down the high street and explore English Heritage's impressive museum of Roman finds.

 National and International award winning farmshop.
 The largest range of Northumbrian & local produce in the region, complimented with the finest foods from Britain and further afield.

-Beautiful gardens, woodland walks, a Prime Minister and a famous cup of tea - Earl Grey of course since Howick was his home!
+Beautiful gardens, woodland walks, sensory garden, a Prime Minister and a famous cup of tea - Earl Grey of course since Howick was his home!
 Enjoy Snowdrops, Daffodils, and Rhododendrons in spring; Tulips in the Wildflower Meadows, and later the Bog Garden, Borders and Terraces in summer; and brilliant autumn colour in the woodland walks.